sibradzic/upp/README.md

   offline Windows/System32/config/SYSTEM file on disk, so it would work from Linux distro that has access to mounted Windows partition (path to SYSTEM registry file is specified with `--from-registry` option)
+* Importing "Soft PowerPlay" table from "More Powe Tool" MPT file (path to MPT file is specified with `--from-mpt option`)

 This tool currently supports parsing and modifying PowerPlay tables found on the following AMD GPU families: